.webp)

 As a professional that is not something that I want to rely on when it comes to offering a professional service.
 As a customer I’d be very disappointed and embarrassed.
 Streaming services may make it easy for anyone to act like a DJ, but it’s not something you should trust for an event that is supposed to be once in a lifetime.

+Find out the preferred form of communication so that everything can be relayed clearly.
+Sometimes that is phone calls, emails, in-person meetings, or video chats.
 Communication is key for a successful event.
-You want to have some input on the playlist but make sure that you don’t put in too many requests.
-Give the DJ the freedom to play some of the music that he knows really works.
-You hire a DJ because you don’t want to be doing all the music planning yourself.
-Your time is better spent focusing on other things that are going to have a bigger impact on your overall day.
+You want to have some input on the playlist, but make sure you do not over-schedule every track.
+Give the DJ the freedom to play music that they know really works.
+You are hiring a DJ because you do not want to be doing all the music planning yourself.
+Your time is better spent focusing on the other things that will have a bigger impact on your overall day.

 When it comes to eating and drinking, at DJ Cutt Entertainment we don’t require that a meal is served to us but it is a very nice of a gesture.
 We also don’t drink on the job so that is not an issue that you have to worry about with us.
 You can rest assured that while your event is going on, our DJs will all be on their best behavior and will act in a professional manner at all times.

-With our company once we have our first phone call we will create a proposal that will have a contract along with a retainer amount.
-Once we have the signed contract and retainer, your event is locked down for that particular date.
-Many things can change leading up to your wedding and you are more than welcome to add additional services or additional time as needed.
+When it comes to the total price of your package, there are many different factors.
+Before finalizing any agreement, make sure you have a clear breakdown in the contract of what everything costs and what will cost extra.
+Once we have had our first phone call, we will create a proposal with a contract and a retainer amount.
+Once the signed contract and retainer are received, your event date is locked in.
+Many things can change leading up to your wedding and you are always welcome to add additional services or time as needed.